libertysciencecenter/exh-useful-scripts/README.md

-watchdog-scripts
+Useful Scripts
 ================

-Example scripts for each OS to keep a program running.
+This is collection of useful scripts for exhibits.